 It’s quite astounding how many of us still don’t take out travel insurance when travelling overseas.
-In fact, in the last 12 months 843,291 Australian adults travelled overseas without insurance*.
-But if there was ever a time to take out NRMA travel insurance, the peak Christmas travel season is it, especially if you’re carrying gifts.
+In fact, 843,291 Australian adults travelled overseas without insurance*.
+But if there was ever a time to take out NRMA travel insurance, especially if you’re carrying gifts.

 NRMA travel insurance cover includes medical expenses, unforeseen delays and cancellations, lost luggage, travel documents and more.